01 of 13

 Theresa Child carefully melts pure beeswax in a small jar lid inside a larger jar lid over low heat on a heating element like a kitchen stove, hot plate or candle warmer.
 Before being heated, the beeswax is a lovely golden color.

 As it heats, it darkens, which makes it easier to see your designs as you work.
 Candle wax can't be used because it's too soft and wouldn't hold the design.
-Beeswax is available at religious stores, health food stores or places that sell pisanki kits like Polish Art Center.Continue to 3 of 13 below.
+Beeswax is available at religious stores, health food stores or places that sell pisanki kits.Continue to 3 of 13 below.

 03 of 13

-Theresa Child Uses a Homemade Tool to Transfer Wax to Eggs for Pisanki
+A Tool Is Used to Transfer Wax to Eggs for Pisanki

 In Poland, Theresa Child's grandmother used a twig pushed into the end of a pencil eraser to transfer melted beeswax to an egg to create pisanki.
 When she came to America, she improvised by sticking a straight pin into a pencil eraser.
 The size of the straight pin head determines the width of the wax line.
 Child still uses this method: